-Synthesis of Practices for Median Design PTS-MEDIAN On higher speed arterial roadways or highways, opposing traffic is usually separated by a centre median.
-Pedestrians at controlled and uncontrolled crossings often use medians as a refuge halfway across an arterial roadway or highway.
-Adjacent landowners are increasingly concerned by the effects medians might have on their business and property values.
-Efficient design of a median therefore needs to address not only vehicular safety and efficiency but also the safety of vulnerable road users and other users.
-Various treatments such as barrier curbs, rolled or mountable curbs, depressed medians, painted medians and centre median barriers have been used as methods to separate traffic.
+Synthesis of Practices for Median Design On higher speed arterial roadways or highways, opposing traffic is usually separated by a centre median.
+Pedestrians at controlled and uncontrolled crossings often use medians as a refuge halfway across an arterial roadway or highway Adjacent landowners are increasingly concerned by the effects medians might have on their business and property values.
+Efficient design of a median therefore needs to address not only vehicular safety and Various treatments such as barrier curbs, rolled or mountable curbs, depressed medians, painted medians and centre median barriers have been used as methods to separate traffic.
 This guide highlights the advantages and disadvantages of these methods for various traffic volumes and speeds, as well as specific guidance on the explicit evaluation of road safety outcomes with various median design treatments.
-The guide provides comprehensive guidelines or warrants for the design and application of medians for different traffic volumes, functional classifications and speeds encountered in Canada in both rural and urban roadways, $the \ location \ of \ medians, \ edge \ treatments \ and \ features \ considered \ for \ application \ to \ particular \ design \ situations,$ $the provision of median \ barriers in \ various \ situations, including \ the \ protection \ of \ non-motorized \ road \ users, and \ and \ road \ users, and \ road \ users \ and \ road \ and \ road \ users \ and \ road \ noad \ no$ • the inclusion or consideration of active transportation modes and accommodation of transit modes related to median treatments.
+The guide provides comprehensive guidelines or warrants for: the design and application of medians for different traffic volumes, functional classifications and speeds encountered in Canada in both rural and urban roadways, the location of medians, edge treatments and features considered for application to particular design situations, the provision of median barriers in various situations, including the protection of non-motorized road users, and • the inclusion or consideration of active transportation modes and accommodation of transit modes related to median treatments.
 Disponible en français : Pratiques de conception des zones médianes (2010) Media type: eBook, Print

 Structural Concrete Deck Protection Systems

 PTM-DECKPRO

 This report contains information on the selection, design, construction, maintenance and rehabilitation of structural deck protection systems (SCDPS) for Canadian conditions.
 It focuses on structural waterproofing systems commonly used on infrastructure reinforced concrete components to provide an impermeable barrier to protect from corrosion damage.

 An illustrated overview of concrete bridge deck waterproofing systems, performance problems, corrosion, and concrete deterioration is highlighted within the report.
 A list of recommended current SCDPS technical resources and a summary of North American standards for deck protection systems is also provided.

 The technical and financial comparison and evaluation of generally available current SCDPS for a new bridge deck project involves three main components: feasibility assessment; a comparative rating of the features and performance; and a life-cycle cost analysis.
 The report includes an example illustrating this evaluation methodology.

 A significant portion of the cost of concrete bridge components is related to the deterioration of reinforced concrete decks subjected to heavy loadings, harsh weather conditions, and regular winter use of antiicing and de-icing salts across Canada.
 Enhanced technical and cost-effective structural concrete deck protection systems can play a key role in reducing maintenance, repair, and rehabilitation costs.

 Media type: PDF

-Download

 2010

 Free